 After you have given your body at least six weeks to recover from birth, ease into movement and begin to incorporate corrective exercises into your routine— walking, stretching, deep belly breaths with pelvic floor muscle activation.
 Ask your ob/gyn to check for diastasis and ask for a script for physical therapy if you had a cesarean birth.
 Many ob/gyn offices now have their own physical therapists on staff who specializes in women’s health.
 These PT’s are also known as a Women’s Health Specialist (WHS).
 Take a peek at AMC’s comprehensive list of recommended Women Health Specialist in Chicagoland.

 Need an arsenal of healing exercises and guidance?
 AMC’s Postnatal Recovery Class is a great way to ease back into exercise in a supportive group environment and meet like-minded mamas.
 The best part— no need to hire a sitter, your baby comes to class with you.
+And right now AMC’s Postnatal Recovery class is LIVE STREAMING so your baby can be comfy at home sleeping, or hanging out with you during class!
 We’ll teach you all the best moves to help restore your core strength.
-And if your baby is no longer a baby but still feeling squishy, our Fit & Fab Small Group Training sessions will help you get stronger and leaner so you can rock your badassery! #youknowitsthere
+And if your baby is no longer a baby but still feeling squishy, our live-streaming Fit & Fab Small Group Training sessions will help you get stronger and leaner so you can rock your badassery! #youknowitsthere

 STRATEGY #2 — NUTRITION